matheusses/api-star-wars/README.md

 # API Start Wars

-The API Star Wars gets information from the external [public API](https://swapi.dev) and load data and provide information.

-This API is based on planet and the planet has the follow attibutes:
-- Name, Climate and Terrain
-- Each planet can have many films with name, director and release date.
+The API Star Wars provides a comprehensive database of information from the Star Wars universe, including information about planets and the films in which they appear, some data are gotten from the external [public API](https://swapi.dev).
+The API is built using .Net 7 as the programming language, MongoDB as the NoSQL database management system, Swagger for API documentation, Serilog for log generation, and Polly for resilience and transient-fault-handling.

+Each planet in the database is characterized by its Name, Climate, and Terrain, and can be associated with multiple films.
+The films are recorded with their Name, Director, and Release Date.
+Some informations is gotten from the external API To get started with the API, users need to have Docker and Docker Compose installed on their local machine.
+The installation process involves cloning the repository, changing into the project directory, and starting the Docker containers.
+Once the containers are running, the API can be accessed through a web browser at http://localhost:5000/swagger/index.html.
+Logs can be accessed at any time by executing a command in the Docker container.

 ## Built With